electron/rfcs/rfc-preload-realm.md

 > guide in Chromium.

-A **preload realm** is an isolated `v8::Context` which is created in response to another context being created in a renderer.
-A `content::ContentRendererClient` exposes hooks for when a new context is created and ready for evaluation.
+A **preload realm** is an isolated `v8::Context` which is created in response to another context being created in a renderer. `content::ContentRendererClient` exposes hooks for when a new context is created and ready for evaluation.

 [`content::ContentRendererClient::WillEvaluateServiceWorkerOnWorkerThread`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/renderer/content_renderer_client.h;l=349-358;drc=1d4f50793406146e0d40df7063e01787cf5e7426)
-provides a hook for when a service worker context will be evaluated.
-This will be used to create a preload realm for service worker contexts.
+is called when a service worker context will be evaluated.
+A preload realm will be created in response to this hook.

 #### ShadowRealm proposal

 [ShadowRealms](https://github.com/tc39/proposal-shadowrealm/blob/main/explainer.md) are an
-ECMAScript TC39 Stage 3 proposal which introduce the ability to create new isolated contexts from any existing JS context.
+ECMAScript TC39 [Stage 3](https://tc39.es/process-document/) proposal which introduce the ability to create new isolated contexts from any existing JS context.
 Although not yet finalized, there's an implementation available in V8 and Chromium which can be used as a reference.

 > [!NOTE] It's possible to test ShadowRealms in Electron by adding a V8 flag:
 >